See the Sites - One Day Itinerary

 9am: Wander world-renowned wetlands at Rhyll Inlet

 The north shore of Rhyll Inlet is speckled with significant wetland sites, where wading birds like spoonbills, oystercatchers, herons, egrets and cormorants, come from across the world to feed in the island’s saltmarsh and mudflats.
 Rhyll Inlet makes an ideal first stop on your day of outdoor adventures.
-Begin your exploration at the Conservation Hill Information Shelter and follow the green arrows along our elevated boardwalks, through lush mangroves and over tidal flats.
-On this 1.2km walk explore protected habitats in accordance with the Ramsar International Wetlands Agreement and encounter flourishing wetlands and their inhabitants.
-If you’re after a longer walk, follow the signs to the seaside village of Rhyll (4km return).
+Begin your exploration at the Conservation Hill information shelter and follow the green arrows along our elevated boardwalks, through lush mangroves and over tidal flats.
+On this 1.2 km walk explore protected habitats in accordance with the Ramsar International Wetlands Agreement and encounter flourishing wetlands and their inhabitants.
+If you’re after a longer walk, follow the signs to the seaside village of Rhyll (4 km return).

 10:30am: Brunch like a local